babur001/react-utilify/README.md

 As opposed to `If` `Switch Switch.Case` renders only the case when is true and stops there!

+Human readable code is awesome!
+We all love it!

 #### Future

-Do you have any utility component ideas?
-Share with me at saburovbabur@gmail.com
+More awesome components to be added yet.
+Your ideas is important for us, do you have any utility component ideas?
+Share with it us at saburovbabur@gmail.com.
+Enjoy!